 H. Pylori infection

 I was diagnosed with an H. pylori infection in July 2012, and to this day I still get views on my posts about that time in my life.
 I figured it would be a good idea to create a sort of master post to detail my journey through H. pylori for anyone that finds my blog and is struggling with the infection.
+I hope this can give you valuable information and hope for recovery!

 What is H. pylori?